teivah/100-go-mistakes/docs/index.md

 ### Comparing values incorrectly (#29)

+???+ info "TL;DR"

-**TL;DR**: To compare types in Go, you can use the == and != operators if two types are comparable: Booleans, numerals, strings, pointers, channels, and structs are composed entirely of comparable types.
+    To compare types in Go, you can use the == and != operators if two types are comparable: Booleans, numerals, strings, pointers, channels, and structs are composed entirely of comparable types.
 Otherwise, you can either use `reflect.DeepEqual` and pay the price of reflection or use custom implementations and libraries.

 It’s essential to understand how to use `==` and `!=` to make comparisons effectively.
 We can use these operators on operands that are comparable:
 * _Booleans_—Compare whether two Booleans are equal.